ircv3/ircv3-specifications/core/capability-negotiation.md

 The DEL subcommand signals that the server no longer supports one or more capabilities that have been advertised.
-Upon receiving a `CAP DEL` message, the client MUST treat the listed capabilities cancelled and no longer available.
-Clients SHOULD NOT send `CAP REQ` messages to cancel the capabilities in `CAP DEL`, as they have already been canceled by the server.
+Upon receiving a `CAP DEL` message, the client MUST treat the listed capabilities as cancelled and no longer available.
+Clients SHOULD NOT send `CAP REQ` messages to cancel the capabilities in `CAP DEL`, as they have already been cancelled by the server.

 Servers MUST cancel any capability-specific behavior for a client after sending the `CAP DEL` message to the client.